 Choosing Quality Childcare

-The website is designed to help you and your family find several resources to make the best choice for your family.
+This website is designed to help you and your family find several resources to make the best choice for your family.
 While no two childcare programs are the same, it may be helpful to identify what values, elements, and standards are important and relevant to you and your family regarding the care and education for your young children.
-Click on the following sections below to learn more information.

 What are my first steps?

 Be sure to print out the checklist below and bring it with you as it can be a helpful guide.

 What does good quality care look like?